Kandy-IO/kandy-js-support/packages/link-config-us/README.md

 # @kandy-io/link-config-us

-This package contains standard configuration for the [Kandy Link JS SDK](https://github.com/Kandy-IO/kandy-link-js-sdk) to connect to the Kandy platform in the UEA region.
+This package contains standard configuration for the [Kandy Link JS SDK](https://github.com/Kandy-IO/kandy-link-js-sdk) to connect to the Kandy platform in the US region.

 ## Installation